NIEHS/SmartScope/docs/source/setup/serialem.rst

 Record
 #######
-Currenly used to acquire the atlas.
+(Under deprecation) Currenly used to acquire the atlas.
 Atlas is acquired outside of low-dose mode and current scripting commands for acquiring montage will use Record by default.

 Focus/Trial
 ############
 Used for autofocus and drift correction.
 For autofocus, the specified image-shift position that is set will be used for each sample.
 We suggest changing it when doing data collection to ensure that the focus area illuminates between holes.

+Non Low-dose presets
+********************

+The easiest way to set up for the atlas is to create an imaging state for mont-mapping.
+This way, when acquiring the atlas, it will use the mont-map setting instead of Record.

+.. note:: There is a workaround that needs to be executed prior to starting SmartScope for this to happen successfully. `Click here for more details <>`_